top of page

 “But it isn’t enough,” said the young flute.
 “Not for me.
 I want to know what joy sounds like—why the boy’s face lights up when he hears me.
 I want to know what I sound like.”

-Father Flute gave a slow shake.
-He was older and heavier, with silver keys that no longer gleamed.
+Father Flute gave a slow headshake.
+He was older and clunkier, with silver keys that no longer gleamed.
 “Wanting more than your purpose,” he said, “is how instruments go mad.”

 The little flute turned away and gazed out the window.